1. Policy statement

 1.3.6 Leeds City Council is complying with statutory requirements and best practice.

-1.3.7 Available budgets are maximised to effectively deal with issues of damp & mould, including repair works, improvement works, staff training and resident engagement.
+1.3.7 Available budgets are maximised to effectively deal with issues of damp and mould, including repair works, improvement works, staff training and resident engagement.

-1.4 This Policy has been developed in consultation with Health & Safety professionals, Housing professionals and in line with the recommendations outlined in the 2021 Housing Ombudsman ‘Spotlight on Damp & Mould…It’s Not Lifestyle’
+1.4 This policy has been developed in consultation with Health and Safety professionals, Housing professionals and in line with the recommendations outlined in the 2021 Housing Ombudsman ‘Spotlight on damp and mould…It’s Not Lifestyle’.

 1.5 This policy supports Leeds City Council’s Best City Ambition and associated objectives.